 Frequently Asked Questions About Workers’ Comp

-At LTHZ Law, we have talked to countless injured workers over the past few decades.
-We know that being hurt at work leads to numerous concerns.
-Below are a few frequently asked questions and answers, but you are also welcome to call our Redding office to speak with us directly: 530-710-8522.
+At LTHZ Law, attorney Ben Helfman has talked to countless injured workers over the past few decades.
+He understands that being hurt at work leads to numerous concerns.
+Below are a few frequently asked questions and answers, but you are also welcome to call the Redding office to speak with a member of the legal team directly: 530-710-8522.

 What If My Initial Claim Is Denied?

 You will need to file a case at one of the offices of the Division of Worker’s Compensation (DWC) in the county where you live or were injured.
-Our attorney is highly skilled in appealing denied workers’ compensation claims.
-We will provide the guidance and advocacy you require.
+Mr. Helfman is highly skilled in appealing denied workers’ compensation claims.
+He will provide the guidance and advocacy you require.

 What If I Was Injured On The Job, But My Employer Doesn’t Carry Workers’ Comp Insurance?

 You can still file a workers’ compensation claim.
 You may also file a civil action lawsuit against your employer because failing to carry insurance is a criminal offense under Section 3700.5 of the California Labor code.
 Let LTHZ Law help you with this.
-We have decades of experience with these types of concerns.
+Mr. Helfman has decades of experience with these types of concerns.